-- Or, choose which inspections are required by checking individual boxes next to the appropriate checklists.
+- Or, choose which inspections are required by checking individual boxes next to the appropriate forms.

-4. Click Previous to return to the previous tab or Next to move on to the Owner tab.
+4. Click Previous to return to the previous tab or Next to move on to the Stats tab.

 1.Enter the following optional information for Statistics Canada reporting: